 Students who successfully complete the EMT, AEMT, and paramedic programs are eligible to sit for National Registry (NREMT) examinations.
 Successful completion is required for state licensure.

-Individuals applying for a license are required to comply with requirements set forth by the National Registry of EMTs and the Alabama Department of Public Health.
+Individuals applying for a license are required to comply with requirements set forth by the National

+Registry of EMTs and the Alabama Department of Public Health.
 Situations that may affect licensure eligibility include, but are not limited to:

-1. Being less than 18 years of age;

-2. A conviction of any criminal act, incl.
-DUI;

-3. Addiction to the use of intoxicating liquors or controlled substances at present or in the past;
+- 1. Being less than 18 years of age; - 2.
+A conviction of any criminal act, incl.
+DUI; - 3.
+Addiction to the use of intoxicating liquors or controlled substances at present or in the past; - 4.
+Not possessing 180-degree peripheral vision capacity.

-1. Apply and be accepted unconditionally to Calhoun Community College

-2. Meet with an advisor on the Huntsville or Decatur campus to register for EMT classes
+- 1. Apply and be accepted unconditionally to Calhoun Community College - 2.
+Meet with an advisor on the Huntsville or Decatur campus to register for EMT classes